Things to look for and to ask

 • group and individual activities

-• outside play and free time?
+• outside play and free time

-Will they take your child on outings and visits to places such as the local park or library?
+Will they take your child on outings to places like the local park or library?
+How do they do this?

-• Do they do risk assessments?
+• Do they conduct risk assessments

-• How do they celebrate them?
+How do they celebrate festivals and special occasions?

-• Will they insure your child is able to join in all the activities.
+Will they insure your child is able to join in all the activities.

 Do they limit the amount of time that children can: